TIHan/runtime/src/coreclr/scripts/mljit/README.md

 - Set environment variable `DOTNET_MLJitLogPath` to the same path as when you started training.
 - Run `tensorboard --logdir %DOTNET_MLJitLogPath%`.
 - When TensorBoard launches, it will print a URL, example: `http://localhost:6006/`.
 Go to that URL and you will see all the information about your training session.

-## Oustanding Questions

-Training doesn't work as intended.
-We could try to figure it out if we can answer some of the following questions:
-1. `collect_policy` is used for training, but what does that mean *exactly*?
-2. Why do the policies have a `reward` input?
-What does that mean and how does it affect training?
-3. Where should the `reward` be calculated?
-4. How do sequences of training logs affect training?
-    - There is nuance to this that I am just not certain of.
-We store a sequence of training logs into a `tf.data.Dataset` then do some batching/unbatching and shuffling of data on it.
-This dataset then gets iterated repeatedly for 300 iterations, where each iteration experience is used to train the model.
-This is what MLGO does.

 ## Useful Links